jpfieber/jots-yesterdays-weather/README.md

 ## Configuration

 The main settings are in the Plugin Settings section:
-- **API Key** Enter your Visual Crossing API Key, which you can get by signing up at their website https://www.visualcrossing.com/weather-api
+- **API Key**:  Enter your Visual Crossing API Key, which you can get by signing up at their website https://www.visualcrossing.com/weather-api
-- **Template File Path** Enter the path to the template you use to generate your Journal files.
+- **Template File Path**:  Enter the path to the template you use to generate your Journal files.
 If no journal file exists when weather is being fetched for a date, a new journal will be created based on this template.
 Variables that work include:
     - `{{title}}`
     - `{{date}}`
     - `{{time}}`
     - Basic Templater date commands like `<% moment(tp.file.title,'YYYY-MM-DD_ddd').format("dddd, MMMM D, YYYY") %>`
+    - Note that the above date/time variables will be based on the date the weather is being fetched for.
+If you want today's date/time use {{tdate}} or {{ttime}}, which may be more useful for properties like 'created' or 'updated'.
+    - If you need other variables, let me know and I'll see what I can do (no promises)
-- **Location** Enter your location.
+- **Location**:  Enter your location.
 Zipcode works as well as city names.
 You can test them at https://visualcrossing.com/weather-data to find the right one
-- **Journal Root** Enter the path to the root of your Journals.
+- **Journal Root**:  Enter the path to the root of your Journals.
 If you keep them all in a folder called "Journals" that resides in the root of your vault, you'd just enter `Journals`.
 If it's not at the root level, a path like `Content/Journals` works.
-- **Journal Subdirectory** If you divide your journals up by date, enter the pattern for your subdirectory structure.
+- **Journal Subdirectory**:  If you divide your journals up by date, enter the pattern for your subdirectory structure.
 The default is YYYY/YYYY-MM, but you can use any combination of Y/M/D notation (YY/YYYY/M/MM/MMM/MMMM/D/DD/DDD/DDDD are all recognized).
-- **Journal Name Format** Use the same Y/M/D notation to describe how you name your journals.
+- **Journal Name Format**:  Use the same Y/M/D notation to describe how you name your journals.
 The default is YYYY-MM-DD_DDD (e.g. 2024-12-27_Fri).
-- **Run Time** Leave blank if you only intend to run this plugin on demand using the `Fetch Yesterday's Weather` command.
+- **Run Time**:  Leave blank if you only intend to run this plugin on demand using the `Fetch Yesterday's Weather` command.
 Enter a time in HH:MM format if you want it to run automatically every day (requires Obsidian be open at the time with Internet access).

 ## JOTS